firefly-cpp/cover-letter-latex/README.md

 </p>

 ## Description
 Paper submission in the journal is usually accompanied by a cover letter.
-The repository hosts a cover letter template for journal submissions written in Latex that is minimalistic in one way while pre-defined with several commands that drastically speed up the process of preparing a cover letter for journal submission.
+The repository hosts a cover letter template for journal submissions written in LaTex that is minimalistic in one way while pre-defined with several commands that drastically speed up the process of preparing a cover letter for journal submission.

 ### Main Features of this template:
 - Custom image